The Illusion of "Uncured" Bacon

 Friends, I’m sure I don’t need to tell you things are kind of a mess out there right now.

-I don’t think we will see widespread extreme food shortages where there’s no food at all, but I do believe we will see more supply chain interruptions with items out of stock more than we’re used to and for longer periods of time.
+I don’t think we will see widespread extreme food shortages where there’s no food at all, but I do believe we will continue to see more supply chain interruptions with items out of stock more than we’re used to and for longer periods of time.

 All the usual advice like stocking up on food if you’re able is useful, but I believe the absolute best ways to protect ourselves against food shortages in the long term is to build a strong local food system and learn to cook with real food.